luke-biel/luke-biel.github.io/_posts/2020-03-22-the-sweet-marriage-of-rust-and-unity.md

 ---
 layout: post
-title: "The sweet marriage of Rust and Unity"
+title: "The marriage of Rust and Unity"
 category: technology
 comments: true
 ---